View Categories

 What is payroll accounting?

-Payroll accounting is the process of tracking and managing employee payments, taxes, and deductions.
+Payroll accounting is the process of tracking and managing employees’ compensation, taxes, benefits, and related records.

 What are common payroll deductions?